Universe

 • Native Typst Behavior: For block-level elements, if block.above is auto and the preceding line is text or another block-level element with block.below: auto, Typst inserts par.spacing. parize allows using par.leading instead when no empty line exists.
 Otherwise, spacing follows the minimum of block.above and the previous element’s block.below (auto treated as 0pt), and parize does not intervene.

-• Special Elements: For heading, title, quote, default block.above and block.below are not auto, so parize doesn’t affect their spacing by default.
+• In particular, for heading, title, quote, since the default of block.above and block.below are not auto, so parize doesn’t affect their spacing by default.
 To include them, use:

 #show quote.where(block: true): set block(spacing: auto)